revers3everything/exfiltrate-pc2flipper/README.md

 ## Usage

 ### 1. Modify the Script Variables
-Before running the script, update the following variables in the PowerShell command to match your environment:
+Before running the script, update the VID and PID that is allowed in your computer and finally update the following variables in the PowerShell command to match your environment:
 - `$sourceFilePath`: The source path on the Windows PC for the file you want to exfiltrate.
 - `$SPATH`: The destination path, which points to the Flipper Zero's storage.